MicrosoftDocs/quantum-docs/articles/protobuf-input-problem.md

 Note that no change is made to the format itself but rather only its encoding.
 The protobuf input forrmat mirrors our json format.
 The only difference is the encoding, but there are no feature differences.
 You can specify the problem type, the terms, initial configuration and problem metadata (eg: problem name) exactly as is supported currently in json.

-To submit a problem with protobuf serialization in the problem object definition specify the newly added optional parameter **content_type** to **Content.protobuf**.
+To submit a problem with protobuf serialization in the problem object definition specify the optional parameter **content_type** and set it to **Content.protobuf**.
 The default is assumed to **ContentType.json**.

 ```py